-RED SHEEP Equipment Dragon Boat, Lifejacket, Paddles, Set Distan bouys Setting Up Set up a 200m course, with two bouy at the e the course Playing The aim of this game is to paddle with only a and hand.
-All paddles to be placed in betwee To maintain posture and paddle with a straigh To win the game all participants must touch the bouy with their hands at least once at the end the 200m course.
-Change it Level Up, increase the distance or intensity of set.
-Tips and Safety Make sure when asking participants to place in water, it is suitable temprature, no debris o floating objects around.
-Make sure hands tou bouy at the end of the course.
+RED SHEEP Equipment Dragon Boat, Lifejacket, Paddles, Set Distance, bouys Setting Up Set up a 200m course, with two bouy at the end of the course Playing The aim of this game is to paddle with only arms and hand.
+All paddles to be placed in between the.
+To maintain posture and paddle with a straight arm.
+To win the game all participants must touch the bouy with their hands at least once at the end of the 200m course.
+Change it Level Up, increase the distance or intensity of the set.
+Tips and Safety Make sure when asking participants to place hands in water, it is suitable temprature, no debris or floating objects around.
+Make sure hands touch the bouy at the end of the course.